ArtOfCode-/sensible_routes/README.md

     Rails.sensible_routes

 That returns a SensibleRouteCollection, which is array-like in that it responds to many of the same methods.
-You can also filter the collection down further - see the API documentation for full details.
+You can also filter the collection down further - see the [documentation](https://github.com/ArtOfCode-/sensible_routes/wiki) for full details.

 ## Contributions
 Welcome.
 Ping me a PR.
 For large changes you should probably open an issue first to discuss.